 Wisdom teeth removal in Melbourne

-From our Essendon practice we offer affordable wisdom teeth extraction services.
-Our experienced team of Melbourne dentists can help guide you through the process giving you all the understanding and options available.
+We offer affordable wisdom teeth removal services from our Essendon dental practice.
+Our experienced team of Melbourne dentists guide you through the process, giving you all the knowledge you need and providing you with all the options available.

-Our practice is prepared to deal with even the most complex cases.
-While many wisdom teeth extractions are done with a simple local anaesthetic, we offer a range of sedation options in our Essendon surgery as an alternative to hospital treatment.
-Of course we can preform oral surgery in a hospital under general anaesthesia as well.
+Dentists at our practice can manage even the most complex cases.
+While we perform most wisdom teeth removals at our Essendon dental clinic using a simple local anaesthetic, we offer a range of sedation options in our Essendon surgery as an alternative to hospital treatment.
+Of course we can refer you to a hospital, where you will receive general anaesthetic for oral surgery.

 What are wisdom teeth?

 Wisdom teeth are our third molars that most people develop and erupt normally between the ages of 18 and 24.
-It is common for wisdom teeth to be impacted, meaning there is no space for them to erupt.
+They are called ‘wisdom teeth’ as we are meant to be ‘smart’ and full of wisdom at this age.
+Wisdom teeth (or third molars) provide extra strength when it comes to chewing tough food.
+It’s common for wisdom teeth to be impacted, as they don’t have enough room for them to erupt (come through).

 The reasons for not having this space for wisdom teeth to erupt may be:

-- Our soft diets do not cause sufficient wear on our other teeth.
+- Our soft diets with cooked food don’t cause sufficient wear on our other teeth.

 - The lower jaw has not grown enough to accommodate the wisdom teeth.